gstripling/Generative_AI/SPL- Explore and Evaluate Model Garden/instructions/en.md

 What is my estimated monthly mortgage payment on a 30 year loan at today's current interest rates?
 ```

-4. Let's me more specific.
+5. Let's me more specific.
 Enter the following and click __Submit__.
-Here, you are adding one addtional line of text "Show me homes for sale in zip code 33020".Examine the response.
+Here, you are adding one addtional line of text "Show me homes for sale in zip code 33020".
+Examine the response.

 ```
 My credit score is 650